2042ed/JAM.7FRAMES_Cubed/README.md

 # 7 FRAMES^3 the cubed adventure
-## the Internet Festival 2017 Kids Game Jam project
+ad aventure game designed by 7 kids at the Internet Festival 2017 Kids Game Jam project the theme of the game is "Points of view"

 more docs and info: https://jamurr.github.io/JAM.7FRAMES_Cubed/